 TSS-1R was a reflight of the TSS-1 satellite that had been flown on the Space Shuttle

 mission STS-46 in July 1992.
 Like TSS-1, the TSS-1R mission aimed to test the TSS system, and

 examine the electromagnetic interaction between the TSS and the ambient space plasma.

-Five hours after deployment began on February 25, 1996, with 19.7 km (of 20.7 planned) of tether released, the tether cable suddenly snapped near the top of the deployment boom.
-The TSS satellite shot away into a higher orbit.
-TSS instruments could be re-actived and produced science data for three days until battery power ran out.
+Five hours after deployment began on February 25, 1996, with 12.24 miles (of 12.5 miles planned) tether released, the tether cable suddenly snapped near the top of the deployment boom.
+The malfunction was later attributed to an electrical discharge through fractured insulation.
+Unrestrained, the TSS satellite shot away into higher orbit.
+TSS instruments were reactivated and produced data for three days until batter power ran out.

 Despite the malfunctions, the TSS missions were able to supply useful data.
 Currents measured during deployment were at least three times greater than predicted by analytical models, and the amount of power generated was directly proportional to the current.
 Scientists were also able to examine ionized shock wave and plasma waves around the satellite, and how gas from the satellites’ thrusters interacts with the ionosphere.